symfony/symfony/UPGRADE-3.4.md

  * Using voters that do not implement the `VoterInterface`is now deprecated in the `AccessDecisionManager` and this functionality will be removed in 4.0.

+ * Using guard authenticator that implement the `GuardAuthenticatorInterface` is now deprecated, this will be removed in 4.0. `AuthenticatorInterface` must be used now.

  * `FirewallContext::getListeners()` now returns `\Traversable|array`

  * `InitAclCommand::__construct()` now takes an instance of